BAA-Studios/SunnyFORM/README.md

 11. Repeat for Visual C++ Redustributable libraries
     - See our `VRredist.wxs` for reference
 12. In the top toolbar got to `Build > Build Solution`
+13. Check the output and test that it installs your program correctly

-This will generate a `.msi` installer that you can distribute, that has no GUI.
+The steps outlined above will generate a non-GUI `.msi` installer that you can distribute.
+Once you have confirmed that you can get it working, you might want to start setting up a GUI inteface for configuration.
+For a set-up GUI during the installation process, WiX has an extension called [WixUI dialog library](https://wixtoolset.org/docs/tools/wixext/wixui/).
+You may also refer to source code in our `main` branch to see it in action.

 ## Disclaimer